 In this case, you need to focus on your Social Media.
 Getting followers on Social Media is actually way easier than getting them to subscribe to your blog (if almighty Google seems to put your blog on the 20th page of search results, how will the people find you?).
 I actually managed to get more than 35000 followers on all my Social Media channels just in one year.
 Want to know, how?
-I’ll write a post about it sooner or later, stay tuned!
+Check this post!

 In case, you already have some fair Social Media following (and you can get it in 3-4 months), you can start signing up to various influence networks for bloggers.
 What can you call “solid” Social Media following?
 Well, I would say you have at least 5K on Twitter and 7-8K on Instagram.

 However, if you have 7000 followers on Instagram and zero comments under your photos, most probably, you won’t get any offers.
 What plays a really big role now is engagement.
 Brands want to be sure, that your followers actually trust you, communicate with you and ask you questions.
 If your comments only consist of “Nice, Aww, This is good and Well done”, you won’t get any far with the influence networks for travel bloggers.

 List of Influence Networks for bloggers